6 Stone-cold Facts About the Arctic Circle

 The Artic Circle

 Large portions of Canada, Russia, Norway, Finland and Sweden fall within the Arctic Circle's borders.
-So does the majority of Greenland, which is pictured here.
+So does the majority of Greenland, pictured here.
 MB Photography/Getty Images

 We all depend on sunlight, but unless you live at the equator, you won't get the same amount of it every day.
-Ours is a tilted world, friends.
 Like all the planets in this solar system, Earth rotates around an axis, an imaginary line between its North and South poles.
 At the same time, it orbits the sun, finishing a new lap every 365.25 days.

-That cosmic ballet is an intricate dance.
-Relative to its pathway around the sun, Earth's axis is tilted at a 23.5-degree angle.
+Relative to its pathway around the sun, Earth's axis has a 23.5-degree angle tilt.
 If it weren't for that helpful tilt, seasons as we know them wouldn't exist.
 The skewed axis is also responsible for one of the world's most astonishing places: The Arctic Circle.

 Advertisement